thunknyc/emacs-treadmill/README.md

 ## Notes

 It's early days.
-There are no modes.
-No major mode for the interaction buffer, no minor mode for evaluating Gerbil code from within a source file.
-There's not even an interactive way to spawn a net REPL.
+There's no minor mode for evaluating Gerbil code from within a source file.
+I haven't really figured out how to charmingly ask for standard input or show standard output.
+Everything's really ugly.

 ## Buffers